weichslgartner/weichslgartner.github.io/dashboard.md

 ```

 The buttons and selections widgets on the right also quite easy to implement.
-Just give a list with labels and a paramter which signals what button is active.
+Just give a list with labels and a parameter which signals what button is active.
 Then add a callback function which will be triggered on clicking on the buttons.

 ```python